Domaine Borès - Alsace Rêve de Pierres 2017 (moelleux)

 About the wine:

-From their high-altitude vineyards with schist soils, these winemakers love to craft sweet or dessert wines.
-Take this golden-yellow sweet wine, for example, which leaves beautiful tears on the sides of the glass.
+From their high-altitude vineyard with schist soils, these winemakers enjoy crafting sweet or dessert wines.
+Take, for example, this golden-yellow semi-sweet wine, which leaves beautiful tears on the sides of the glass.
 Intense and rich on the nose, it blends exotic fruits with hints of candied lemon, honey, and quince.
-This profile, reminiscent of noble rot, carries through to the palate, with beeswax rounding out the flavor profile.
-The texture is superb as well: this wine shines with its creaminess, fullness, and sweetness, without the slightest heaviness, as the grape variety’s acidity provides freshness and length.
-(Residual sugar: 33 g/L.)
+This profile, reminiscent of noble rot, carries through on the palate, with beeswax rounding out the flavor profile.
+The texture is superb as well: this wine shines with its creaminess, fullness, and sweetness, without the slightest hint of heaviness, as the grape variety’s acidity provides freshness and length.
+(Residual sugar: 33 g/l.)

 About the estate: